Edit Blog Post

 Published: June 12th 2017

-This morning we have booked a tour to the island of Delos.
-We have read that this is a very significant archaeological site, and is about a twenty minute boat ride from Mykonos.
-A minivan arrives to pick us up from the hotel.
-The driver tells us that the regular driver has a problem with his minivan and he was called in by his boss at short notice to come and get us.
+Today we've booked a tour to the island of Delos, which we've read is a significant archaeological site about a twenty minute boat ride from Mykonos.
+A minivan arrives to pick us up.
+The driver tells us that the regular driver has a problem with his van and he was called in by his boss at short notice to come and get us.
 He drives us about a hundred metres to a dock in front of the hotel and tells us that we need wait here for someone else to come and meet us to take us to the boat.
-The time the boat is supposed to leave comes and goes and no one has come to meet us.
-I tell Issy to wait while I go back to the hotel to try to find out what is happening.
+The time the boat is supposed to leave comes and goes and no one has come to get us.
+I tell Issy to wait while I go back to the hotel to try to find out what's happening.

 It seems that the tour company is on a real winner with its hotel pick up service.
-It took us about a hundred metres and then dropped us further away from where we needed to be than we were when we were still at the hotel, and we had to pay for the privilege.
-I tell the lady that I don't think that we will use the pick up service tomorrow.
-She asks me if I am sure.
-Again, I am glad for her sake that she‘s not standing in the room with us.
+It took us about a hundred metres and then dropped us further away from where we needed to be than we were when we were still at the hotel, and we had to pay them for the privilege.
+I tell the lady that I don't think that we'll use the pick up service tomorrow.
+She asks me if I'm sure.
+Again, I'm glad for her sake that she‘s not standing in the room with us.
 I send an email to the company asking them to explain the rationale for the cost of their pick up service.
 For a few minutes I feel better.
 I then think that maybe I should have waited to send the email until after the tour tomorrow.
-I'm sure that there are all sorts of nasty things that the tour company could do to us once we are on their boat.
+I'm sure that there are all sorts of nasty things that the tour company could do to us once we're on their boat.
 I wonder if maybe we should take some life jackets with us.

 I haven't seen any signs to the lighthouse, and I don't have a map.
 I hope I'm going the right way.
-The road goes up a very long steep hill past some very menacing looking dogs guarding some palatial villas.
+The road goes up a long steep hill past some menacing looking dogs guarding a palatial villa.
 I wonder if they've got rabies.
 I think I remember reading somewhere that you can get a rabies injection after you get bitten provided it doesn't take you too long to get to the hospital.
 I wonder if I’ll be able to get to hospital in time if one of the dogs bites off one of my legs.

-I see a hand written sign to the lighthouse at a fork in the road.
-It says 'lighthouse' to one of the forks, and 'dead end' to the other one.
+I reach a fork with hand written signs pointing to "lighthouse" along one of the forks, and to "dead end" along the other one.
 I think that maybe quite a few people looking for the lighthouse have gone down the dead end.
-The road is very steep.
-I think that if you walked down the dead end you probably wouldn't be very happy.
+The road is very steep, and I suspect that if you walked down the dead end and had to come back again you probably wouldn't be very happy.
 I haven't seen anyone else walking now for a long time.
 I hope this doesn't have anything to do with rabies.
 I climb on up the hill.
 The lighthouse is right at the north end of the island, and that's where the wind is coming from.
-It is several steps beyond a hurricane.
-I can't keep my hat on.
-There are only three other people at the lighthouse.
-The views are spectacular over to the neighbouring island of Tinos, which looks bigger and more mountainous than Mykonos.
-The views across to the steep and very rugged looking east coast are good as well.
-The lighthouse is abandoned and you can't get in to it.
-I am already very high up, so I don't think the view would be any better if I could climb the lighthouse.
+It's several steps beyond a hurricane, and I can't keep my hat on.
+The views over the steep and very rugged looking east coast and across to the neighbouring island of Tinos are spectacular.
+Tinos looks bigger and more mountainous than Mykonos.
+The lighthouse is abandoned and locked.
+I'm already very high up, so I don't think the view would be any better if I could climb to the top.
 This would seem to be a bit like trying to improve the view from the top of Mount Everest with a stepladder.

-There seems to be another road that I can walk back along which follows the top of the ridge rather than the coast.
-I get some good views of the port and Mykonos town from the road.
-My feet are hurting.
-I think again that wearing thongs for a ten kilometre hike up and down steep rocky hills might not have been a great decision.
+There seems to be another road that I can walk back along which follows the top of the ridge rather than the coast, and the views of the port and Mykonos town from up here are also excellent.
+My feet are hurting, and I reflect again that wearing thongs for a ten kilometre hike up and down steep rocky hills might not have been a great decision.
 I need to hurry back.
-I've been away for nearly three hours and if I'm not back soon Issy will not be happy.
-I start to run down the steep hill from the top of the ridge down into the town.
-My thongs are now in furious agreement that wearing them wasn’t a great idea.
+I've been away for nearly three hours and if I'm not back soon Issy won't be happy.
+I start to run down the steep hill from the top of the ridge into the town.
+My feet are now in furious agreement that wearing thongs wasn’t a great idea.
 I get back to find Issy looking surprisingly relaxed.
-Washing your hair must be relaxing.
+Washing your hair must be a very relaxing activity.
 I think that maybe I should buy a wig.
 I wonder if you need to take a wig off to wash it and if that would still be relaxing.
 It doesn't sound very relaxing.

-We go into the town for dinner.
-We had heard that Mykonos was a very gay friendly island, and this certainly seems to be the case.
+We head into the town for dinner.
+We'd heard that Mykonos was a very gay friendly island, and this certainly seems to be the case.
 About half the men here seem to be gay.
-Issy says that she has more trouble identifying gay women just by looking at them, so we're not quite sure if half the women are gay as well.
-Issy says that it feels like being in Sydney during the Mardi Gras.
-I don't think that Issy's ever been to Sydney during the Mardi Gras.
+Issy says that she has more trouble identifying gay women just by looking at them, so we're not quite sure if half the women here are gay as well.
+She says that it feels like being in Sydney during the Mardi Gras.
+I'm not quite sure how she knows this.
+I wasn't aware that she'd ever been to Sydney during the Mardi Gras.